FAQ's - Online Distribution

 What are your back-up and contingency plans for unforeseen circumstances or business disruption?

 Contingency planning is an integral part of our culture and our focus on customer service and safety.
-We conduct a self-risk management assessment on a quarterly basis and review our plans regularly to ensure they are still relevant and ‘best practice’ in the current environment.
+We conduct a self-risk management assessment on a regular basis and review our plans regularly to ensure they are still relevant and ‘best practice’ in the current environment.
 This includes disaster recovery planning, health and safety procedures, building security systems and electronic information security.
 We pride ourselves on our flexible approach and ability to respond to disruption not only when a disaster occurs, but daily as a response to unforeseen events that arise outside of our control.
 We operate from multiple warehouses and distribution facilities across New Zealand which decreases our risk during an unforeseen event and lessens your business’ exposure.
 Our risk management team is responsible for implementing our contingency plans when required, ensuring the safety of our employees and preserving our assets, whilst restoring ‘business as usual’ processes as quickly as possible in the circumstances.
 Our aim is always to minimise disruption and our staff have always shown their willingness to go above and beyond to achieve continuity for our clients and their customers.
-Our computer systems are backed up regularly and our computerised freight systems can operate manually if required.
+Our computer systems are backed up via the cloud and our computerised freight systems can operate manually if required.

 How do you determine which warehousing facility is most suitable for me?